bgorman87/PDF-Flow/README.md

     pip install -r requirements.txt
     ```

 4. **Note:** On Windows, during processing you may notice brief command windows appearing and disappearing.
-This is due to the way the `pdf2image` package dependency runs Poppler.
+This is due to the way the `pdf2image` package dependency runs Poppler which I cannot programmatically change.

    If you prefer not to see these windows, follow these general steps:

    1. Open `pdf2image.py` in your editor of choice.
    2. Look for any lines that uses `Popen` to execute a command.
-   3. Add the following flag at the end of that line: `creationflags=0x08000000`.
+   3. Add the following flag to the respective `Popen` calls: `creationflags=0x08000000`.

    * Here's an example of what the modified line could look like:
      ```python